-The primary function of a [light duty vehicle] is to transport people from one location to another.
-For the present application of this Resolution, the functional unit (FU) for [light duty vehicles] is defined as the distance travelled per passenger over vehicle lifetime.
+The primary function of a light duty vehicle is to transport passenger(s) and freight from one location to another.
+For the present application of this Resolution, the functional unit (FU) for light duty vehicles is defined as the transport of passenger(s) and/or freight over vehicle lifetime.

-[However, the definition of a functional unit for light-duty vehicles beyond passenger cars presents notable complexity.
-For [vans], which are designed primarily for goods transport but often serve mixed functions such as carrying tools, equipment, or passengers, the choice of an appropriate functional unit is challenging.]

-Given these considerations, considering only [light duty vehicles] and the fact that their real-life occupancy (number of passengers per vehicle) is difficult to estimate, a more conservative approach should be considered and single passenger per vehicle should be assumed, with the presumption that vehicle technologies and energy sources will not change the [light duty vehicle] occupancy rate.
+Considering the fact that the specified conditions (number of passengers and volume of goods per vehicle) is difficult to estimate, a more conservative approach which is already applied for homologation test condition for fuel/electric consumption in each region should be taken, with the presumption that vehicle technologies and energy sources will not change the light duty vehicle occupancy rate and the loading ratio.
 This will also ensure comparability between different vehicles.

-Considering the above assumption, the functional unit (FU) for a [light duty vehicles] is defined as the transportation of 1 passenger per km of distance travelled over the vehicle lifetime.

 The reference flow for a vehicle is defined as the measurable quantity of inputs and outputs necessary to meet the defined functional unit of the product over its lifecycle.
 The reference flow in automotive LCAs translates this functional unit into specific, quantifiable measures of resources consumed and emissions produced, covering aspects such as:

 Vehicle components and materials (e.g., steel, aluminium, plastics required to manufacture the car),